alex-varga14/Distributed-Coupon-Application/backend/README.md

 The id column for our tables should have AUTO_INCREMENT.
 If this is not the case, type in `ALTER TABLE tablename CHANGE id id INT NOT NULL AUTO_INCREMENT`

+## Restarting the server
+When the server is restart, all services and all Docker instances will stop.
+The services are currently not starting by default.
+To start a service, run
+`sudo service django{n} start`

+To start a Docker instance, run
+`docker start DOCKER_NAME`.

+Docker instances can be listed by running `docker container ls -a`.

+There are a total of four services and four Docker instances that need to run.

+# Technical details

 ## Setting up a new DB
 When setting up a new DB, the MySQL server may respond that the user is not allowed to access the DB.
 This is because